Profiles of Community Leadership

 After living in the Valley for 26 years, I moved to El Paso, Texas.
 For the past 12 years, I served as the case manager at El Paso Villa Maria, a shelter for women who are homeless.
 I recently transitioned from Villa Maria to become the coordinator of the Loretto Volunteer Program, which expanded to El Paso August 2018; to also serve in Loretto elected leadership; and to do volunteer work with the immigrants.

 Jane German CoL – Community Forum

-I grew up in a small town in rural Illinois, the child of older parents and grandparents.
+I grew up in a small town in rural Illinois, one of two children of older parents and grandparents.
 My father’s family were Catholics.
 All his family siblings married non-Catholics.
 I attended public schools and universities.

 In high school I spent a year in Beaver Dam, Ky.
 There I learned a lot about my faith since I was only one of at most 10 Catholic students in the whole school.
 My Baptist friends would ask questions and I would go home at night to ask my father why Catholics did this or that.

 I graduated from the University of Missouri in Columbia with a bachelor’s degree in math and science education, returning in the summers to get my elementary education certification.
 I taught on the Navajo reservation in Thoreau, N.M., for 30 years.
 During these years, I earned two master’s degrees in elementary and special education.
 My favorite teaching position was first grade.
-In addition, I did reading and math labs and special education.
+In addition, I taught in the Title I programs for reading and math as well as special education programs.

 I enjoy working outside in the yard, reading and playing computer games.